Gene Scott (tennis)

 Eugene Lytton Scott (December 28, 1937 – March 20, 2006) was an American tennis player, tournament director, author, and publisher.
 His active tennis career lasted from the 1950s to mid-1970s.
 Scott's highest U.S. ranking as an amateur was No. 4 in 1963, and he reached as high as World No. 7 in 1967.

-Early years
+Early years and education

-Scott was the grandson of Dr. Eugene C. Sullivan, one of the inventors of Pyrex and chair and president of Corning Glass Works.
+Gene Scott was born in New York City to Meredith Sullivan and Lytton Scott.
+He was the maternal grandson of Dr. Eugene C. Sullivan, one of the inventors of Pyrex heat-resistant glass and chair and president of Corning Glass Works.
+Raised in St. James on Long Island, Scott attended St. Mark's School in Southborough, Massachusetts, where he was a multi-sport varsity athlete playing track, hockey, soccer, and tennis before graduating in June 1956.

 He graduated with a BA in history from Yale University in 1960, where he was a member of Skull and Bones and lettered in tennis, ice hockey, soccer, and lacrosse.
-He earned a law degree from the University of Virginia in 1964.
+He subsequently earned a law degree from the University of Virginia School of Law in 1964.
+After passing the bar, he practiced law as an attorney at the Wall Street law firm of Burke & Burke, while simultaneously playing on the international tennis circuit.